French Silk Pie

 - Gently place the chocolate mixture into your pie crust.
 Chill for 2 hours, or until set.

-Place the heavy cream, powdered sugar, and vanilla in the bowl of your stand mixer.
+- Place the heavy cream, powdered sugar, and vanilla in the bowl of your stand mixer.
 Using teh whisk attachment beats until stiff peaks form.
-Spread the whipped topping over the pie.
-Garnish with chocolate shavings if so desired.
-Serve.
+Spread the whipped topping over the chilled pie.
+Garnish with chocolate curls.